aws-samples/amazon-sqs-dlq-replay-backoff/README.md

 ## Installation Instructions

-Choose if you want to deploy using the Serverless Application Repository or leveraging SAM (AWS Serverless Application Model):
+Deploying the application leveraging SAM (AWS Serverless Application Model):

-<ins>A. Using  the Serverless Application Repository</ins>
-1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login
-1. Go to the app's page on the [sqs-dlq-replay Serverless Application Repository page](https://console.aws.amazon.com/serverlessrepo/home?region=eu-west-1#/published-applications/arn:aws:serverlessrepo:eu-west-1:862440218923:applications~sqs-dlq-replay) and click "Deploy"
-1. Provide the required app parameters and click "Deploy"

-<ins>B. Using sam within your local folder</ins>

 1. [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one
 1. Make sure to have [sam cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed.
 1. Go to the directory you just cloned
+1. Do a `sam build --use-container` (you need to have docker started)
 1. Do a `sam --deploy guided` (it will help you go through the different steps and also parameters available in the stack to configure the jitter and backoff)